xhs345/resque-lock-timeout/README.md

         raise EnqueueFailed
       end

-      # Job has complete; but the lock expired before we could relase it.
+      # Job has complete; but the lock expired before we could release it.
       # The lock wasn't released; as its *possible* the lock is now held
       # by another job.
       def self.lock_expired_before_release(repo_id)